-- Visit http://tplinkmodem.net, and log in with the password you set for the router. - 2.
+- Visit http://tplinkmodem.net, and log in with the password or your TP-Link ID. - 2.
 Go to Advanced > Network > Dynamic DNS. - 3.
-Select the DDNS service provider (Dyndns or NO-IP).
-If you don't have a DDNS account, select a service provider and click Go to register.
+Select the DDNS Service Provider: TP-Link, NO-IP or DynDNS.
+It is recommended to select TP-Link so that you can enjoy TP-Link's superior DDNS service.
+Otherwise, please select NO-IP or DynDNS.
+If you don't have a DDNS account, you have to register first by clicking Go to register.